All Episodes

 There's two things going on right now.

-There's a fear among them to take bold steps and just you know, the answer to good politics and an election victory is to keep your promises.
+And just, you know, the answer to good politics and an election victory is to keep your promises.

 And so there's a fear taking a bold stand.

-And the fact that they haven't gotten their act together, they didn't have a debt ceiling advancement is is frustrating.
+And the fact that they haven't gotten their act together, they didn't have a debt ceiling advancement is frustrating.

-Uh Governor Scott, first I want to give you all the kudos I possibly can.
+Governor Scott, first I want to give you all the kudos I possibly can.

-Uh, but you did an amazing job uh getting the people in the great state of Florida safe.
+I bet you probably slept like three hours in the last six days, but you did an amazing job getting the people in the great state of Florida safe.

 And thank God it took a little bit of a westward turn, but it went right into our hometown of Naples, my second home in Naples, Florida.

-I don't get there nearly as much as I want to, but uh I hear everything's all right.
+I don't get there nearly as much as I want to, but I hear everything's all right.

-Well, we were we were very fortunate.
+Well, we were very fortunate.

-Every family's important.
+Every family is important.

-So I tell everybody that you know we're still making sure that you know we did find through through the hurricane, but now we've got down power lines, we've got a lot of debris.
+So I tell everybody that we're still making sure that we did find through the hurricane, but now we've got downpower lines.

 And we're getting our power back on.